oia88/-oia88-OscarAraque_TestCase_Design_TestNG/README.md

 entered in the sign up modal: 'Welcome {{username}}!'
 8. Click 'Log Out' element and validate:
 a.
-The user has logged out successfully i.e. Validate the element 'Nav text' has text: 'Welcome!' without user name specified
+The user has logged out successfully i.e. Validate the element 'Nav text' has text: 'Welcome!' without user name specified</br>
-B. Doing Logout
+B. Doing Logout</br>
 1. Once logged in, create the flow to log out from current session.
-2. Validate session is log out from user panel
+2. Validate session is log out from user panel</br>
-C. Deactivate Account
+C. Deactivate Account</br>
-Page 2 of 2
 1. Once Logged in create the flow to deactivate account (is mandatory to explore the page to understand the flow
 2. Validate the check green action when the account is deactivated
-3. Try to log in again with the same account to get message from page, validate it.
+3. Try to log in again with the same account to get message from page, validate it.</br>
-Remember:
+Remember:</br>
 ● You should improve your code compared to the past exercise applied to ESPN web application.
 Include the best practices topics given.
 ● Avoid using implicit waits, they end up creating idle times in the test executions.